COVID-19 FAQs: Coronavirus Job Retention Scheme and furlough leave08/07/20

-In response to the COVID-19 pandemic, the Government announced the launch of the new Coronavirus Job Retention Scheme (CJRS), by means of which employers can “furlough” staff and HMRC will reimburse up to 80% of the employee’s regular wages, up to a maximum of £2,500 per month.
-The guidance is being updated periodically and the latest version was published on 29 May.
+In response to the Covid-19 pandemic, the Government announced the launch of the new Coronavirus Job Retention Scheme (CJRS), by means of which employers can “furlough” staff and HMRC will reimburse up to 80% of the employee’s regular wages, up to a maximum of £2,500 per month.
+The guidance is being updated periodically and the latest version was published on 1 July.
 The guidance can be found here.

-The Direction and the updated guidance answer some of the questions surrounding the scheme, although there remains some areas of uncertainty, and some inconsistencies between the Direction and the Guidance.
+The Direction and the updated guidance answer some of the questions surrounding the scheme, although there remains some areas of uncertainty, and some inconsistencies between the Direction and the Guidance (particularly since the updated Guidance on flexible furloughing was issued on the 12 June).

 We list below some of the most frequently asked questions (FAQs) we have received in relation to the CJRS and furlough leave and address some of the key issues.